Young Muslims (Islamic Circle of North America)

+Young Muslims (YM) is a Muslim American grassroots youth 501(c)(3) organization and movement.
+It is the youth-wing of the Islamic Circle of North America, however, support and coordination are largely provided at the national level rather than locally, mainly through financing and larger public-facing events.

+The organization states that its vision is to see American Muslim youth contribute to the betterment of society while maintaining a strong religious identity.
+YM describes its mission as supporting Muslim youth through companionship, mentorship, education, and community service.

-Young Muslims (YM) is an Islamic North American grassroots youth 501(c)(3) organization.
-It is the youth division of the Islamic Circle of North America.
-YM operates a network of local youth groups known as "NeighborNets" that provide religious programming and community activities for American Muslim youth.
-It has two parallel wings, The organization has two divisions, YM Brothers and YM Sisters, which coordinate at the state and national levels but generally host activities independently at the local level.
+YM operates a network of more than 200 local chapters, known as “NeighborNets,” which function as neighborhood-based groups that facilitate weekly activities, food outings, and discussions (halaqas), with the aim of fostering an emotional connection to Islam among average American Muslim youth.
+It has two parallel wings, YM Brothers and YM Sisters, which coordinate at the state and national levels but generally function independently at the local level.